 The Town adopted a defined contribution retirement plan, effective October 1, 1999 for all full-time employees over 18 years of age and with a minimum of 12 months of service.
-The name of the Plan is the Retirement Plan and Trust for the Employees of the Town of Zolfo Springs.
-The plan is administered by the Florida League of Cities, Inc. and Florida Municipal Pension Trust Fund is the Trustee.
-The Town may amend the plan by giving the trustee written notification of such Amendments as adopted.
-Under the provisions of the plan, the Town contributes 5% of each participant's base compensation.
-The employees may elect to contribute to the plan a percentage not to exceed 10% of their compensation.
-Plan expense was \$11,246 for the year.
-Employer contributions vest in full after six years.
+The name of the Plan is the Retirement Plan and Trust for the Employees of the Town of Zolfo Springs and the plan is administered by the Florida League of Cities, Inc. The Florida Municipal Pension Trust Fund is the Trustee.
+The Town may amend the plan by giving the Trustee written notification of such Amendments as adopted.